Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Introduction

 Like SM, a solvable SR instance $I$ also has a rotation poset $\mc{R}(I)$.
 Gusfield~\cite{Gusfield1988Structure} and Irving~\cite{Irving1986Stable} (cf.~\cite{Gusfield1989Stable}) showed that $\mc{R}(I)$ consists of singular and non-singular rotations, and the subposet formed by the non-singular rotations $\mc{R}'(I)$ is the significant one.
 There is a one-to-one correspondence between the stable matchings of $I$ and the {\it complete closed subsets} of $\mc{R}'(I)$.
 Moreover, $\mc{R}(I)$ (and therefore $\mc{R}'(I)$) can be derived from the preference lists of $I$ in polynomial time.
 Much later, Cheng and Lin \cite{Cheng2011Stable} generalized the structure of $\mc{R}'(I)$ to {\it mirror posets} to show that the stable matchings of $I$ form a {\it median graph} $G(I)$, a well-studied class of graphs that includes trees, hypercubes, grids and the cover graphs of distributive lattices (e.g., see \cite{Klavzar1999Median, Imrich2000Product, Bandelt2008Metric}).
 For the rest of the section, we shall assume $I$ is a solvable SR instance and refer to $\mc{R}'(I)$ as the {\it mirror poset of $I$}.
 We summarize the correspondence between analogous concepts in SM and SR in Figure~\ref{fig:sm-sr-table}.

 It is notable that median graphs---the meta-structures of SR stable matchings---are not ordered while distributive lattices--- the meta-structures of SM stable matchings---are ordered.
 In SM, the agents are divided into two groups and this bipartition defines the two ``sides" of the distributive lattice.
 In SR, no such partition exists for the agents so no natural ordering can be used on the stable matchings.
-Nonetheless, for $G(I)$, an arbitrary stable matching $\eta$ can be designated as the {\it root} and all the edges of $G(I)$ are directed away from $\eta$.
-The result is the Hasse diagram of the {\it median semilattice} $\mc{L}(I, \eta)$ \cite{Cheng2011Stable}, which is a more general structure than a distributive lattice.
-Moreover, different choices of roots will generally result in different median semilattices, some of which may prove more algorithmically advantageous than others.
+Nonetheless, it is possible to transform the median graph $G(I)$ into an ordered structure by designating one of the stable matchings of $I$, $\eta$, as the {\it root} and directing all edges away from $\eta$.
+The result is the Hasse diagram of the {\it median semilattice} $\mc{L}(I, \eta)$ \cite{Cheng2011Stable}, a more general structure than a distributive lattice.
+The semilattice $\mc{L}(I, \eta)$ has $\eta$ as its minimum element, but it can have one or more maximal elements.
+Moreover, different roots will result in different median semilattices, some of which may prove more algorithmically advantageous than others.